28 July 2017

 47 Frith Street, Soho, London W1D 4HT, 020 7439 0747,www.ronniescotts.co.uk

-Jools Holland is Boisdale’s Patron of Music and assists in curating an energetic schedule of nightly jazz music across all four outposts.
+With outposts in Mayfair, Belgravia, Bishopsgate and Canary Wharf, Boisdale is known for its tartan décor, Caledonian fare, vast whisky menu and infamous cigar terrace.
+Jools Holland is Boisdale’s Patron of Music and assists in curating an energetic schedule of nightly jazz music across all four restaurants.
 There is also a weekly Sunday Jazz Club in Canary Wharf, playing easy-listening, soulful music all afternoon.
 Look out for special offers, such as unlimited prosecco with your meal on a Friday night for an additional £15.

 606 Club, SW10